 We’ve helped countless clients resolve this issue, and we can do the same for you!
 We’ll help you understand who needs to file the FBAR, how to file it, and what could happen if you don’t.

-What Is an FBAR?
+What Is the FBAR?

-The FBAR reports the value of certain foreign assets you own, such as bank accounts or brokerage accounts hosted in countries outside the US.
+Otherwise known as Foreign Bank Account Reporting, the FBAR reports the value of certain foreign assets you own, such as bank accounts or brokerage accounts hosted in countries outside the US.

 Who Needs to File the FBAR?